qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/virtualselectbox.rst

 Virtual SelectBox
 *****************
-The virtual SelectBox has the same act like the :doc:`selectbox`, but the virtual SelectBox is based on the virtual infrastructure from the framework.
+The virtual SelectBox acts like the :doc:`selectbox`, but is based on the framework's virtual infrastructure.

 .. _pages/widget/virtualselectbox#preview_image: